binoll/Tetris/README.md

 # Tetris

-## Description
+## Overview

-Creating a Tetris computer game in C++ using the SFML library (2.6.0).
-The game is written for the Windows operating system.
+The game "Tetris" written in C++ using the SFML library (v.
+2.6.1).
+The game is written for UNIX-like operating systems.